LukeGrahamLandry/WrapperLib/README.md

 ## wiki

 Case Studies
-Torcherino 1.2.3 had x lines of config and packets.
-By implementing WrapperLib Torcherino 1.2.4 reduced that to just y!
+Torcherino 1.2.3 had x lines (x kb) of config and packets.
+By implementing WrapperLib Torcherino 1.2.4 reduced that to just y lines (y kb)!
 Jar size went from x kb to y kb (z% increase)

 About